Demorome/ShowOff-NVSE/README.md

 All releases are free to be used by anyone.\
 As for redistribution or taking code from this plugin for your own use...

-Keep in mind that much of the ShowOff NVSE code is taken from others .\
+Keep in mind that much of the ShowOff NVSE code is taken from others.\
 I (Demorome) try to make it clear from where such code came from.\
 If you want to use code I took from someone else, you should ask the original creator for permission.\
 Besides that, you may use any of my code anywhere without asking for my permission, so long as you credit me.